rmuna96/mvtool/README.md

 ## Extract morphological metrics from multi-class segmentation of mitral valve from 3D ultrasound.

-This repository is intended to be used to validate the performance of deep learning models for automatic mitral valve segmentation from 3D ultrasound by automatically measuring metrics commonly used in the clinic to characterize mitral valve morphology at the end-systole (ES) frame.
+This repository is designed to validate the performance of deep learning models for automatic mitral valve segmentation from 3D ultrasound data.
+It provides tools to automatically measure clinically relevant metrics that are commonly used to characterize mitral valve morphology during the end-systole (ES) phase.
+These metrics are crucial in clinical settings for assessing the anatomy and function of the mitral valve.

 ## Requirements

-See `requirements.txt` for all needed Python packages.
+Refer to `requirements.txt` for the list of required Python packages.

 ## Usage

 ### Compute morphological metrics from multi-class (anterior and posterior leaflet) MV segmentation

+Run the following command:\
-`$ python metricsfromh5.py [OPTIONS] IDIR ODIR`.
-For more information see `$ python metricsfromh5.py -h`.
+`$ python metricsfromnifti.py [OPTIONS] IDIR ODIR`\
+For more details, use:\
+`$ python metricsfromnifti.py -h`.

-This will compute morphological metrics according to the proivded segmentation mask (target or prediction).
-The definitions of the anatomical landmarks and the metrics were taken from [[1]](#1).
-All the metrics computed by this tool are reported below:
+This tool computes morphological metrics based on the provided segmentation mask (target or prediction).
+The anatomical landmarks and metric definitions are based on  [[1]](#1).
+The metrics include:
 * Annulus
   - antero-posterior (AP) distance [mm]
   - anterolateral-posteriormedial (AL-PM) distance [mm]